 Beneath the company goals that are created at C-level, each team lists their team results.
 Best practice here is to view the two levels independently.
 That means progress in team goals does not directly influence progress in company goals.

-In this case the Marketing department set themselves the goal to successfully onboard new team members, which also has its own key results that the marketing team is responsible for.
-While it indirectly contributes to the company goals of becoming a better place to work, the two OKRs need to be updated and worked on separately.
-Hence OKRs owners at every level are accountable for their tasks.
+In this case, the HR department set themselves the goal to create onboarding material for new Sales team members, which also has its own key results that the HR team is responsible for.
+While it indirectly contributes to the company's goals of becoming a better place to work, the two OKRs need to be updated and worked on separately.
+Hence, OKRs owners at every level are accountable for their tasks.
+The Playbook 'How to Set Team Goals That Align with Your Company’s Objectives' will provide you with further best practices on setting up team goals in your company.

 If needed, individuals can add managed individual goals under the team goals, if there are tasks that they own themselves.
 Best practice is to also make those visible to everyone.

-While we recommend to set company goals at a yearly level, it is best practice to set team and individual goals at quarterly level.
+While we recommend setting company goals at a yearly level, it is best practice to set team and individual goals at a quarterly level.

 Performance and development goals

 Development and performance goals focus on the personal progress of the individual rather than team or company efforts.
-Development goals are objectives you set to improve your personal skills and competencies.
+Development goals are objectives you set in the 'Personal growth area' to improve your personal skills and competencies.
 You can define development goals after an assessment talk and link the goal to a specific skill in Leapsome.
 Setting these goals involves assessing yourself and identifying the areas in which you can improve to maximize your potential and develop yourself.

 Performance goals are objectives set for specific tasks in your current job position.
 These goals are usually related to the overall company goals or specific team goals.

-If you want to use goals only for development purposes, we recommend to set the admin settings for goals like this:
+If you want to use goals only for development purposes, we recommend setting the admin settings for goals like this:

 Combining OKRs and development goals

-Of course you can also combine the two purposes.
-In this case we recommend to use the admin settings as shown for OKRs and using a tag for development goals.
-To make sure development goals remain private, the visibility settings should be set to "Me, my manager and contributors".
+Of course, you can also combine the two purposes.
+In this case, we recommend using the admin settings as shown for OKRs and using a tag for development goals.
+To make sure development goals remain private, the visibility settings should be set to 'Me, my manager and contributors'.

 In order to structure and manage your goals in a lightweight and efficient way, we suggest to set up goal cycles.